wyatt8740/idb/README.md

 log in as, the port `sshd` is listening on on the iDevice, and what port is desired to bind it to on the host machine).

+#### Setting up/connecting to the device
+You'll want to edit the script itself if you want it to work. `sshd` listens by default on port 22, but I run it on port 50022 on my iDevice, so that at the bare minimum will need changing.

+All the variables that I think are likely to need changing are near the top of the file (right below the comment block which contains further documentation).

 #### Authenticating with the device

 By default, you will need to type your user's password on each command.